A General Approach for Determining Applicability Domain of Machine Learning Models: Results

-Here we define \gls{echem} and associated cutoffs.
-We define \gls{echem} as the mismatch between the chemistries used to build \gls{mprop} and those seen during deployment of \gls{mprop}. \gls{echemc} implicitly denotes when chemical mismatch (\gls{echem}) becomes sufficiently large such that the physics governing materials defined as \gls{id} are vastly different from those that are \gls{od}.
-Both \gls{echem} and \gls{echemc} depend on the set of studied materials, their governing physics, and empirical observations.
-By choosing very similar (e.g., materials selected from \gls{itb} data) and very different (e.g., materials with totally different composition, phases, controlling physics, etc.) materials, it is easy to produce data that are mostly \gls{idod}.
-For example, an \gls{mprop} trained on steel alloys (labeled \gls{id}) should not be applicable to polymers (labeled \gls{od}).
-Note that this approach does not require the value for the property being predicted, \gls{y}.
-Therefore, we can assess \gls{mdom} on any data point for which we can write down the feature vector (\gls{x}) and have a useful intuition about its chemical similarity to \gls{itb} data.
-We view \gls{mdom} being successful at delineating \gls{idod} based on simple chemical intuition as a necessary, but not sufficient, condition to use \gls{kde} for domain determination.
-In other words, if \gls{mdom} struggles to delineate basic intuitive chemical domains, it is likely that the approach is not particularly useful for domain determination.
-Specifics on chemical groups, which implicitly define \gls{echemc}, are covered in Section~\ref{data_curation}.
+Here we define $E^{chem}$ and associated cutoffs.
+We define $E^{chem}$ as the mismatch between the chemistries used to build $M^{prop}$ and those seen during deployment of $M^{prop}$. $E^{chem}_{c}$ implicitly denotes when chemical mismatch ($E^{chem}$) becomes sufficiently large such that the physics governing materials defined as $ID$ are vastly different from those that are $OD$.
+Both $E^{chem}$ and $E^{chem}_{c}$ depend on the set of studied materials, their governing physics, and empirical observations.
+By choosing very similar (e.g., materials selected from ITB data) and very different (e.g., materials with totally different composition, phases, controlling physics, etc.) materials, it is easy to produce data that are mostly $ID$/$OD$.
+For example, an $M^{prop}$ trained on steel alloys (labeled $ID$) should not be applicable to polymers (labeled $OD$).
+Note that this approach does not require the value for the property being predicted, $y$.
+Therefore, we can assess $M^{dom}$ on any data point for which we can write down the feature vector ($\vec{x}$) and have a useful intuition about its chemical similarity to ITB data.
+We view $M^{dom}$ being successful at delineating $ID$/$OD$ based on simple chemical intuition as a necessary, but not sufficient, condition to use KDE for domain determination.
+In other words, if $M^{dom}$ struggles to delineate basic intuitive chemical domains, it is likely that the approach is not particularly useful for domain determination.
+Specifics on chemical groups, which implicitly define $E^{chem}_{c}$, are covered in the Data Curation Section.